The Ultimate Guide to Avoid Crowds at National Parks

 Why this works:

-• Short, flat hikes attract the majority of visitors
+• Short, flat hikes attract the bulk of foot traffic in every park

-• Crowds drop significantly after the first mile
+• Crowds thin significantly after the first mile on most trails

 Timing Your Visit Matters More Than the Park You Choose